gabrielweyer/gabrielweyer.github.io/_posts/2018-04-22-cake-build.md

 When publishing the packages, I'm also publishing the associated [symbols][symbols] to allow consumers to debug through my packages.

-Strangely enough `Travis CI` does not support artifacts out of the box.
-You must provide an `S3` account if you wish to save your build artifacts.

 ## Create a GitHub release

 `AppVeyor` also creates `GitHub` [releases][appveyor-create-github-release].